 At first glance, you might think TV advertising is in big trouble—or that it remains accurately priced, depending on how you read the numbers.
 TV had long been the highest category of ad spending, but in 2017, it was eclipsed by digital for the first time.
 Digital ad spending worldwide is expected to surpass $420 billion (accounting for over 53% of all ad spending) by 2022.

 However, the technology advances driving this digital upheaval are also powering innovations in addressable advertising content.
 The same streaming platforms that seem to put TV as we know it at risk offer greater opportunities for addressability than their broadcast predecessors.

 Many industry leaders predict 25% of TV ad budgets will be spent on addressable content within the next 3 years.
 Technology is just one part of what’s driving this change.
 Ultimately, it comes down to human behavior and consumer trends.
-For example: By 2019, it’s predicted that 23% of homes will have moved away from TV in favor of streaming services.
+For example: Deloitte reported that in 2019 the number of consumers paying for internet video streaming services surpassed the number paying for cable or satellite subscriptions.

 But by far the biggest threat to TV advertising and ads on new digital platforms is the simple fact that few people watch ads anymore.
 An estimated 90% of viewers skip TV and streaming advertising.
 Features like “skip” buttons and DVR make dodging commercials easier than ever.